nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Configuring the URL for stub_status or Extended Status

-When the agent finds a running NGINX instance, it will try to automatically extract the [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) or the NGINX Plus [extended status](https://www.nginx.com/products/live-activity-monitoring/) locations from the NGINX configuration.
+When the agent finds a running NGINX instance, it automatically detects the [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) or the NGINX Plus [extended status](https://www.nginx.com/products/live-activity-monitoring/) locations from the NGINX configuration.

 To override the *stub_status* URI/URL, use the `stub_status` configuration option.